stoensin/IC/README.md

 ### FOLDER: app

-> provide service for user of the image captioning
+> app.py provide service for user of the image captioning
+> public/ the app folder

 ### FOLDER: backendApi